-The customer can contact ISO New England’s Customer Support at (413) 540-4220 or via email at firstname.lastname@example.org.
+The customer can contact ISO New England’s Participant Support at (413) 540-4220 or via email at email@example.com.

 Thirty days before the expiration date of a customer’s digital certificate, the customer’s security administrator will be notified via email of the pending expiration of the certificate and the date of its expiration.
 If the SA takes no action in the next 20 days, a second email will be sent 10 days before the certificate’s expiration to both the customer and the SA.
 Once the SA has approved the renewal of the customer’s digital certificate in the ISO-NE’s Customer and Asset Management System, the customer will receive an email with instructions for retrieving the renewed certificate.